IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 ## Version 1.0 APIs
-The following are API services offered for version 1.0:
+The following are API services are offered in version 1.0:

 Methods for Coreset API.